 Rural teachers receive portable devices

-More than 12,000 teachers across about 1,000 NSW public schools now have access to a portable device to help them build digital skills, access student data and streamline lesson planning.
+More than 17,500 teachers across more than 1,000 NSW public schools now have access to a portable device to help them build digital skills, access student data and streamline lesson planning.

 The rollout is part of the Rural Access Gap program, a key component of the department's Schools Digital Strategy (SDS), which is a seven-year program to create connected, collaborative and digitally-enabled schools.